meltigator/Railway-AI-Control-System/README.md

 ✅ Cutting-Edge AI: Real-time collision prevention, optimized route management, and deadlock resolution!

-✅ No Heavy Frameworks: Three.js + PHP + SQLite, all orchestrated by a single Bash script.
+✅ Self-Generating Frontend: The entire JavaScript frontend (Three.js, PHP, SQLite, logic, UI) is embedded and generated directly by the Bash script into index.php! 🤯

 ✅ Immersive 3D Simulation: Track trains, signals, and stations in a dynamic, responsive 3D environment.